dd2480-group14-2024/assignment4/report.md

 6. writing documentation;

 1-2 hours.
-Creating UML diagram and adding stuff to this report.
+Creating UML diagram and adding documentation in this report.

 7. writing code;

 10 hours.
-Most time was spent trying to understand the project and how different classes interacted.
-I was a bit rusty at JS and have never used React which made it a bit harder but in the end it wasn't too hard to implement the feature.
+In the beginning, some time was spent trying to understand the project and how different classes interacted.
+I was a bit rusty at JS and have never used React which made it a bit harder, but in the end it wasn't too hard to implement the feature.
+I implemented the duplicate step button (Issue #2584) and wrote a test for it.
 Writing tests took some time also since I wasn't familiar with the framework.

 8. running code

-1 hour.
+Approximately 1 hour.
 The project takes a minute to build so running it after changes was a bit tedious at times but not too bad.

 __placeholder__